 Finding hidden leaders….

-We have included their piece here because regardless of the size of an organisation, the practical recommendations and real-world examples they share can be universally applied.
-Drawing inspiration, the authors close with thoughts from a global head of organisational development and talent at a world leading pharmaceutical company who advised, “We have increasingly been thinking about how to tap into our hidden leaders so as to unleash the full potential of the organization in a more systematic way.”
+With practical recommendations and examples grounded in real-world experience, their proudly quote the global head of organisational development and talent at a world leading pharmaceutical companies, who advised, “We have increasingly been thinking about how to tap into our hidden leaders so as to unleash the full potential of the organization in a more systematic way.”

 Click here to download the full article McKinsey Quarterly – Finding hidden leaders 2017